Q. Why does it sometimes take so long to get out of Black Rock City? What can be done to make it better?

 - Verifying registration would require slowing traffic before Gate Road, which will in turn slow down the rate at which people can get onto Gate Road.
 Without a significant redesign, traffic inside BRC could become gridlocked.

-- One thing we have learned about Burning Man is people rarely stick to their intended timeline.
+- One thing we have learned is that people rarely stick to their intended timeline when it comes to departing BRC.
 Camp clean up took longer than planned, you stayed up really late the night before, it took a while to track down your passengers, you couldn’t find your car keys, you just had to visit the ashes of the Man one more time, or myriad other possibilities that are so very common to the Burning Man experience.
-To get 70,000 people to stick to a specific window of time may very well be the most difficult part of this idea to solve.
+To get nearly 80,000 people to stick to a specific window of time may very well be the most difficult part of this idea to solve.

 - Another thing our Gate experience tells us is that verifying Exodus registrations and enforcing rules will not be a simple process.
 We will no doubt hear many stories (traffic to get from my camp at 2:00 was worse than I thought, but I really did leave in time!
 My campmate burned my registration slip in an offering to the Man but this really is my time window!
 I have a flight that leaves in a few hours, please I need to get out faster!).
 Each vehicle that pleads their case in turn holds up traffic for everyone else, and this ultimately will cause significant inefficiencies in the system.

-Some of the above issues could be overcome, but taken all together a system like this in an environment like Burning Man would be complex and expensive to implement and considerably more difficult to run efficiently.
-We will continue to look at options and consider your feedback.
+Some of the above issues could be overcome, but taken all together, a system like this in an environment like Black Rock City would be complex and expensive to implement and considerably more difficult to run efficiently.
+We will, however, always continue to look at new options and always consider your feedback.

 Q. What happens if I just decide to head across the playa and find my own exit?

 A. Any vehicles found outside the perimeter of BRC or Gate Road are in violation of the Event Closure Area.
 Closure Area violations are ticketed by the BLM.
-They really are out there watching and you will be ticketed.
+Warning: BLM and other law enforcement really are out there watching and you will be ticketed.
 Then you will be returned to the back of the Exodus line.
 Sounds fun, right?
 Also, some areas of the playa are thick mud hidden by a seemingly dry surface.
 Every year vehicles get stuck in that muck trying to escape the line.
 We laugh and point at the cheaters.

 Q. You need to have more people out there during Exodus!
 Are you guys too busy partying or did you already catch an airplane ride out? (we’ve gotten some snarky feedback over the years, so it seems you want to know about staffing issues)

-A. Oh yeah?
-Well… come on out and join us as a volunteer!
+A. Please… come on out and join us as a volunteer!
 Or did you party too hard during the week to come help with Exodus?

 The Exodus & Traffic group is actually one part of the larger Gate, Perimeter and Exodus/Traffic department.
 It’s managed by the same crew that has been out on the playa for weeks, running a 24-hour operation.
-So no, we were not partying.
+So no, we are not partying.
+We are working hard to get you out of the city, but there are only so many of us.

 Q. The road out during Exodus was really bumpy.
 What’s the deal?